Mediation Services of Adams County

 Typically, Mediation and Conflict Resolution Training is offered annually in March/April.
 This 22-hour skill-building workshop emphasizes conflict styles, active listening, communication, negotiation, and mediation.
 Training modules for specialized groups (prisoners, teens, families, local government and churches) are offered on request.
 For more information or to register, call Mediation Services of Adams County at 717- 334-7312.

 Sliding Fee Scale

 MSAC operates on a sliding fee scale.
 The fee is based on income and charged per person per session.

 Large Business $150.00

 Local government $150.00

 MSAC provides training in basic mediation and negotiation skills at least once every year.
 Although this program is intended to train mediators who will serve as volunteers with MSAC, we also train individuals and small groups.
 If you are interested in scheduling a workplace or organization training that would involve ten or more participants, we can also offer customized training to fit particular venues.
 For mediator certification, 22-hours of training is required.
 Shorter trainings, however, are available, depending on the requirements of your organization.
 The cost of our annual 22-hour Conflict Resolution Training is $250 with a $30 discount for early registration.
-Specialized modules are also available on request: for Teens – 6 hours – $60 (per 10 participants); Re-entry Groups – 3 hours – $35; Families – 3 hours – $35; Organizations/Agencies – 3 hours- $35 (per 10 participants); Church Congregations – 4 hours – $40; for Local Government – 3 hours – $35.
-Group rates, however, can be arranged.
+Group rates can be arranged.
+Specialized modules like the following are also available on request:

 To learn more about the services MSAC provides, call 717-334-7312 or click here.